equinor/res2df/docs/glossary.rst

         (generally) or .GRDECL/.grdecl (for files included into the grid section).

     deck
-        Refers to a .DATA file and the include files it points to
+        Refers to a .DATA file and the include files it points to.

     output file
         When a reservoir simulator runs, several files will be generated.